a-mongeon/SynoBackupSensor/README.md

 If your Windows Server use a username with correct rights, you'll can read the file nc_db.sqlite

+If you want to be able to read the file directly from you NAS, you had to change the account for PRTGProbeService, to the account who whas access to the NAS.
+Didn't find other solution for this.

+You can download the last version here (v1.1): https://github.com/Areku95/SynoBackupSensor/releases

 P.S: Read-only rights on /volume1/SynoBackupSensor guarantee the good functionning of CMS.